dchapp/CISC681_kb_project/README.md

 ## University of Delaware CISC-481/681 Knowledge Base Project
-This project contains our team's implementation of three inference algorithms and infrastructure for applying them to a knowledge base of *facts* and *rules*.
+This project contains our team's implementation of three inference algorithms and infrastructure for applying them to a knowledge base of *facts* and *rules* about poisonous mushrooms and the consequences of eating them.

 ### Inference Algorithms
 1. Resolution
 2. Forward Chaining
-3. Backward Chaining
+3. Backward Chaining (recursive)
+4. Backward Chaining (iterative)

 ### Dependencies
 The SymPy module is required, and is dependent upon: